-Email: contact@nalresearch.com
+Email: Support@Nalresearch.com

-Technical documents are also available to download on NAL Research's website www.nalresearch.com in the Support > Documentation & Downloads section.
+Technical documents are also available to download on NAL Research's website www.nalresearch.com.

 APPENDIX F: STANDARDS COMPLIANCE

 The SHOUT nano has an internal Iridium 9602 transceiver.
 The 9602 is tested to the regulatory and technical certifications shown below.
 It is assigned to the FCC Identifier Q639602.
 The 9602, and therefore the SHOUT nano, must not be readily accessible to human subjects closer than 20 centimeters.